 Current NHMRC grant success rates are 14.8% (Investigator grants) and 9.9% (Ideas grants).
 International benchmarks sit at ~25%.
-Our early-mid career researchers, the future leaders of Australian HMR, are demoralised by success rates for that group as low as 5.4% (2021 Ideas grants).
-In 2021, one third of all Ideas grants rated by peer review an "Outstanding by international standards" were unfunded
+Our early-mid career researchers, the future leaders of Australian HMR, are demoralised by success rates as low as 5.4% (2021 Ideas grants).
+In 2021, one third of all Ideas grants rated by peer review as "Outstanding by international standards" were unable to be funded.

-Static investment is causing a loss of intellectual capital.
+Over a decade of static investment in the NHMRC is causing a loss of intellectual capital.
 It may take decades to replace the loss of talent the health & medical research sector is experiencing.
 Static investment is also diminishing economic returns on health & medical research.
 The difference in projected returns on current investment levels versus recommended investment levels is >\$35 Billion

-HOW DOES AUSTRALIA COMPARE?
+HOW DOES AUSTRALIA Compare?